iservermate/icmp-MailServer/README.md

 - This playbook install Postfix, Apache, Mysql and Roundcube.

-- After installation and slight modification i.e. CIS benchmarks, Roundcube and Devecot configuration the VM can be promoted to Production.

 - Need DNS to route traffic on internet and to manage MX record.

 `Prerequisite:`